foxdusky/Cargo-Rates-API/README.md

-# Dating API
+# Cargo-Rates API

-This API is a minimal backend component for a dating app
+This API is designed to calculate the cost of cargo insurance based on data from the database

 # [Project Structure](./project-structure.md)